animesh-chakrabarty/OOPs/memory/README.md

+## Memory

+_IMP: Memory for objects are allocated during run-time_

+- Metaspace: Metaspace is used to store the metadata (properties & methods) of the classes
+- Stack: The reference variable of objects are stored in stack memory
+- Heap: The actual object is stored in heap memory

 ## Stack memory
 - Stack memory is where the primitive data types and the reference variables to the objects are stored
 - Stack memory is short lived